dpouzada/Watson_for_MANA/README.md

-# AI for the Environment
+# Machine Learning for preserving the Environment

 ![](Images/Presentation.png)